-Social Media Policy
+Weston Parish Council Social Media Policy

-The aim of this policy is to set out a Code of Practice to provide guidance to Collingham Parish Council, Parish residents and other stakeholders in the use of online communications, collectively referred to as social media.
+The aim of this policy is to set out a Code of Practice to provide guidance to Weston Parish Councillors in the use of online communications, collectively referred to as social media.
 Social media is a collective term used to describe methods of publishing on the internet.
 The Policy covers all forms of social media and social networking sites which include (but are not limited to):

-- Parish council website
+- Parish Council website

-- Facebook, Myspace and other social networking sites
+- Facebook and other social networking sites

 - Twitter and other micro blogging sites

 - YouTube and other video clips and podcast sites.

-- LinkedIn
+- Linkedin

-- · Blogs and discussion forums
+- Blogs and discussion forums

-- Parish Council email
+- Parish Council Emails